djsharmaaa/Meal-App/README.md

 This meal app is already hosted using github on  https://djsharmaaa.github.io/Meal-app/.

 We can perform following functions-

-Search and see all the recipes using search bar.
+-Search and see all the recipes using search bar.

-Can see the the description of recipe and its instruction and ingredients.
+-Can see the the description of recipe and its instruction and ingredients.

-User can add meals to favorite list
+-User can add meals to favorite list

 Features-

-Recipe Ingredients
+-Recipe Ingredients

-Recipe youtube video links
+-Recipe youtube video links
-Sorted content